Overview

 The plans include:

-• A new Sports Hub, featuring: formal sports fields, including football pitches, outdoor tennis courts and a sports pavilion
+- A new Sports Hub, featuring: formal sports fields, including a floodlit 3G sports pitch, outdoor floodlit tennis courts, cricket and football pitches and a sports pavilion

-• Network of parks for informal recreation, cycling, walking and community allotments
+- A network of more than 100 hectares of public open space with parks for informal recreation, cycling, walking and community allotments.

 The space available would enable a range of new housing to be provided in a well-planned layout creating a safe and secure new community that links to existing settlements.
 New housing would be provided for all the main groups for whom a need has been identified.
 These homes would be built to high standards of energy efficiency, making them cheaper to run.